 There is no single test to diagnose postpartum depression.
-Diagnosis is based on the symptoms you describe to your doctor or nurse.
+Diagnosis is based on the symptoms you describe to your health care provider.

-A new mother who has any symptoms of postpartum depression should contact her doctor or nurse right away to get help.
+A new mother who has any symptoms of postpartum depression should contact her provider right away to get help.

-The treatment for depression after birth often includes medication, therapy, or both.
-Breastfeeding will play a role in what medicine your doctor recommends.
+The treatment for depression after birth often includes medicine, talk therapy, or both.
+Breastfeeding will play a role in what medicine your provider recommends.
 You may be referred to a mental health specialist.
 Cognitive behavioral therapy (CBT) and interpersonal therapy (IPT) are types of talk therapy that often help postpartum depression.

-Support groups may be helpful, but they should not replace medication or talk therapy if you have postpartum depression.
+Support groups may be helpful, but they should not replace medicine or talk therapy if you have postpartum depression.

 Having good social support from family, friends, and coworkers may help reduce the seriousness of postpartum depression.

-Medication and professional talk therapy can often successfully reduce or eliminate symptoms.
+Medicine and talk therapy can often successfully reduce or eliminate symptoms.